Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Proof of Theorems , , and Proposition

+(this is the true $\mca$ by definition).
+Then, $\mce$ can be identified by defining $\mce$ based on \eqref{eq-reade}.
 Finally, given $\mca$ and $\mce$, $\bt$ can be identified by solving \eqref{eq:proportion} for all $\aaa \in \mca$.
 Note that under any hierarchy $\mce$, the number of permissible patterns is at least as many as $K$ (i.e., $|\mca(\mce)| \ge K$) and that \eqref{eq:proportion} contains at least $K$ linear independent constraints.
 In addition, we know that there exists a true LCBN parameter vector $\bt$ that satisfies \eqref{eq:proportion}, so this is the unique solution to \eqref{eq:proportion}.
 This proves $\bt$ are also identifiable and completes the proof of the theorem.

 \\

 \textbf{Proof of Theorem \ref{thm:sid_dina_Q}.} Similar to the proof of Theorem \ref{thm:sid}, note that LCBNs can be considered as a hierarchical latent attribute model (HLAM, \cite{gu2022hlam}) when we reparametrize $\bt, \mce$ as the proportion parameter $\pp$ using \eqref{eq:proportion}.
 It is also easy to check that our three conditions (Conditions $A$, $B$, and $C$) are exactly the same as the conditions in Theorem 2 in \cite{gu2022hlam}.
 Hence, we can apply Theorem 2 in \cite{gu2022hlam} to obtain that $(\bs, \bg, \mce, \pp)$ is identifiable.
 Then similarly to the proof of Theorem \ref{thm:sid}, we again identify $\bt$ from $\pp$ by using \eqref{eq:proportion}.
 This completes the proof of Theorem \ref{thm:sid_dina_Q}.